jemmonsss/JsColorswap--FiveM-Script/README.md

 This script was made to mess with my friend in a private server im not too sure how well it will work nor how laggy it is (Even tho its worked fine for me so far just want to make a disclamer incase lol)
 I may update it in the future maybe not we'll see...
+Also if anyone wants to update it to work better or add new stuff plz tag me (i just want to see it i dont need credit)